diSimplex/toolArchive/docs/Architecture.md

 ### Principles

+1. Used by an individual or a *small* workgroup, to be run on private resources (which might include one or more Cloud VPSs).
+(We are NOT designing for a large production environment).

+2. Allow a federation of Nurseries consisting of ONE primary and potentially many secondary Nurseries.

+3. There will be ONE Nursery on any given machine.

-1. Keep the clients and workers simple.
+4. Keep the clients and workers simple.
 They are already complex enough with their own tasks (for example ConTeXt and GCC/JoyLoL).

-2. Use as much asynchrony as possible.
+5. Use as much asynchrony as possible.

    GoLang provides a very disciplined approach to multi-processing and asynchrony.